hippie68/psxitarch-how-to/README.md

 Copy the 3 previously downloaded files "initramfs.cpio.gz", "bzImage", and "psxitarch.tar.xz" to the FAT32 partition.

 ## 3. Boot Linux from a PS4
 Plug the USB storage device into USB slot 0, which is the leftmost one up front, and visit a jailbreak website (e.g. for PS4 firmware 7.02 up to 7.55 https://hippie68.github.io).
-Select the payload "Linux (1 GB)", as it is important not to select "Linux (3 GB)" for the first-time setup, and wait for the jailbreak to succeed.
+Select the payload "Linux (1 GB)", as it is important not to select "Linux (3 GB)" for the first-time setup(*), and wait for the jailbreak to succeed.
 When it does, it will boot Linux from USB.
 You have to attach a USB keyboard (+ mouse) to enter commands.
 Use a USB hub if your PS4 doesn't have enough USB slots.

+(*) After you have completed the installation (step 4), for future Linux sessions you can use the 3 GB payload, too.

 ## 4. Install psxitarch
 After the boot process is complete, you will see a command line prompt.
 Enter the following command:

     exec install-psxitarch.sh

-This script may run for half an hour or longer, depending on your USB device's speed.
+This script may run for just a few minutes, half an hour or even longer, depending on your USB device's speed.
 When the script has finished and you're still on the command line (which can sometimes happen), type

     resume-boot